-This collection contains records for Honors in the Major theses completed at UCF.
+This collection contains records for Honors theses completed at UCF.
 Links to electronic versions are included when available.
-If your Honors thesis is only in print, you can help us make it available online for use by researchers around the world by following the instructions on the distribution consent form here.
+If your Honors thesis is only in print, you can help us make it available online for use by researchers around the world by downloading and filling out the distribution consent form here.

 Theses from 2021

 The Australian Paradox: Politics of an Energy Transition, Lindsay H. Bushing

 Effectiveness of Virtual Reality on Reducing Pain in Burn Patients, Jillian R. Carr

 Stock Returns by Sector and Industries in a Year into the COVID-19 Pandemic, Simon Alvin A. Casas

 Misinformation in the Media and its Influence on Racism, Jared Champa

 Exploring Factors of Acceptance of Chip Implants in the Human Body, Radha D. Chebolu